Understanding Traditional Tibetan Culture

 Leaving Our Cultural Baggage Behind

 When we approach Buddhism, then, we need to be mindful of the cultural baggage we carry with us that might confuse us in our practice.
 Remember that Aryadeva said that the first thing a proper disciple needs to be is impartial, where we come to Buddhism without preconceptions.
 Often we have inappropriate attitudes toward the Buddhist teachings due to our backgrounds, whether religious or not, and this is even reflected in the translation terms with which we learn the Buddhist concepts.
 Virtue and non-virtue, merit and sin, good and evil – these often bring in the whole concept of guilt prevalent in many Western religions, making us think that we’re bad if we’re not practicing.
 This itself creates huge problems in our practice.
 These kinds of ideas come from religions that are based on laws given by a higher authority, with ethics based on obedience.
 If you obey, you get rewarded, and if you don’t, you get punished.
-It’s the same for atheists too – in the Soviet days, you were either a communist party member or a bad one.
+It’s the same for atheists too – in the Soviet days, you were either a good communist party member or a bad one.
 It’s the same thing, the same mentality.

 Whereas, in Buddhism, when we act destructively it’s not because we’re bad people and should feel guilty; instead it’s because we have this basic confusion.
 We don’t realize that acting in certain ways will bring untold problems.
 So the response to someone who does something awful is not “You’re guilty and you’re going to hell,” but compassion.
 Then, of course, some religions have this idea of One Truth, which means there’s only one right way and everything else is wrong.
 This will cause problems because the Buddha taught in a huge variety of different ways in order to help different people, which was helpful and absolutely necessary.